ptrace — process trace

 signal-delivery-stop doesn't happen until the signal is

-unblocked, with the usual exception that SIGSTOP
+unblocked, with the usual exception that SIGSTOP can't be blocked.

 Signal-delivery-stop is observed by the tracer as